Dwebs911/dwebs911.github.io/index.md

  - Used Rest API to Dynamically generate the webpages content from Microsoft SharePoint

- __May 2018 - September 2018 | Service Desk Technician - Manitoba Liquor & Lotteries__
+ ### May 2018 - September 2018 / Service Desk Technician - Manitoba Liquor & Lotteries

  - Provided technical and non technical support to internal end users and external customers.

  - Followed Incident Management Processes to ensure minimal impact on business activity of the organization and end users.

  - Acted as a single point of contact for users and user issues, received automatic alert notifications, and provided a initial triage of service issues and escalated as appropriate.